Moorasser in the Swamp

 “Wait, you don’t follow her?”

 Nathaniel ignored Polly’s horrified expression.
 He would not discuss his social media habits with an influencer.
-“No. I don’t that stuff anymore.
+“No. I don’t do social media anymore.
 So…?” he prompted.

 “She was at The Glimpse.
 A last-minute opportunity with this new jewelry brand, Body Armour.
 Impossible to pass up.
 I would’ve gone too, but I had that gig in Gibraltar.”